Robin-Andre/bioinformatics/README.md

 This tool calculates the pairwise distance of a set of phylogenetic trees based on the metrics found in the [TreeDist R package](https://github.com/ms609/TreeDist/tree/2.0.3) as well as the standard [Robinson-Foulds metric](https://www.sciencedirect.com/science/article/abs/pii/0025556481900432?via%3Dihub)
 The implemented metrics are Mutual Cluster Information (MSI), Shared Phylogenetic Information (SPI) and Matching Split Information (MSI).

+## Implementation Details
+The software calculates the pairwise distances in 3 steps:

+1.)
+Making splits unique: Many distinct trees contain the same split.
+To reduce calculation time the trees are scanned and mapped to a list of unique splits.

+2.)
+Evaluating Split Pairs

+3.)
+Matching Splits

 ## Installation
 ### Requirements